turnerrainer/articles/Medium/Buerokratt-ADR-1.md

 Also, by having every single service described as a DSL, (automated) testing of new, alternative solutions becomes super easy and cheap.
 You can't miss it if something stopped working or produces different kind of output compared to the previous solution.

-Not to mention security - DSLs set very strict rules, which make it possible to use strict allow-list-based security and threat hunting rules.
+Not to mention security - DSLs are very strict, which make it possible to use fully allow-list-based security and threat hunting rules.
 You can not do it by adding new custom code on a daily basis.

 And these are just some of the benefits from Bürokratt's perspective.
 And could also be yours, if you chose to start using Bükstack as well.